PET-CT scan

 The service is overseen by our Lead Consultant for PET-CT, Dr Tony Chambers.

-Dr Chambers graduated from Imperial College School of Medicine and is a Consultant Oncological and Radionuclide Radiologist at Paul Strickland Scanner Centre, Mount Vernon Cancer Centre and Lead for Nuclear Medicine and Uroradiology at the London North West Healthcare NHS Trust.
+Dr Chambers graduated from Imperial College School of Medicine and is a Consultant Oncological and Radionuclide Radiologist at Paul Strickland Scanner Centre, Mount Vernon Cancer Centre and Lead for Nuclear Medicine and Uro-radiology at the London Northwest Healthcare NHS Trust.
 He is an ARSAC holder.

-Our PET-CT Scanner
+Our PET-CT scanner

-During 2024 we installed a new PET-CT scanner, the Siemens Biograph Vision 600.
-The scanner is used for whole body imaging, using radioactive glucose, i.e. 18F-Fluorodeoxyglucose (FDG), in people with cancer.
-Beyond FDG, PET radiotracers specific for prostate cancer are used routinely; for example we use 18F Choline to improve care of people with prostate cancer.
+The Siemens Biograph Vision 600 at Mount Vernon is used for whole body imaging, using radioactive glucose, i.e. 18F-Fluorodeoxyglucose (FDG), in people with cancer.
+Beyond FDG, PET radiopharmaceuticals specific for prostate cancer are used routinely; for example we are one of a select few centres in the UK who offer Prostate Specific Membrane Antigen (PSMA) PET-CT scanning for prostate cancer.

 In addition, the centre provides a PET-CT service for appropriately investigating people who do not have cancer, including those with fever of unknown origin (PUO) and suspected vasculitis.
-We also provide a specialist FDG PET-CT brain imaging service for the Harrow memory clinic through Northwick Park Hospital.

 The centre’s PET-CT scanner has specific features that enable us to scan with low radiation doses, improving patient safety.
 Wide fields of view scanners, use of automatic dose reduction hardware and software techniques enable dose reduction while maintaining image quality.